JacobyJoukema/picto-cache/README.md

 # Picto Cache
-Picto Cache is a digital photo album and sharing API built for the Shopify 2022 Winter Internship Application by Jacoby Joukema
+Picto Cache is a digital photo album and sharing API built for the Shopify 2022 Winter Internship Application by Jacoby Joukema availble at [pictocache.jacobyjoukema.com](pictocache.jacobyjoukema.com)

 ## Overview
 This system is designed in go with a heavy focus on the backend RESTfull API and micro-service principles.
 The focus of this project was to design a robust and well designed API complete with industry standard api authentication and validation techniques, for this reason the actual application lacks features but his highly extendable and very easy to interact with through tools detailed below.

 There are three ways to interact with this system:

-1. Use the online [swaggerlink](SwaggerDocs) to interact with the live demo
+1. Use the online [jacobyjoukema.com](SwaggerDocs) to interact with the live demo
 2. Interact with the live demo API at [pictocache.jacobyjoukema.com](pictocache.jacobyjoukema.com) with an http tool of your preference
 3. Use the shared Postman workspace to interact with the live demo or a local instance: [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/9043989-40ff35a4-5f77-47d8-a108-992eff445614?action=collection%2Ffork&collection-url=entityId%3D9043989-40ff35a4-5f77-47d8-a108-992eff445614%26entityType%3Dcollection)
 4. Clone and run on your personal device.
 Not recommended due development requirements such as Go and PostgeSQL